An online resource for families with a new baby

 Children grow and learn so much during their early years of life.
 They are learning to do new things all the time by playing and exploring in their home.
 They also learn from you.
 As they learn, they may also be at risk for an injury.
 The site below is designed to guide you through the many ways to create a safer home for your child zero to 36 months of age.

-- To learn about pet safety, visit: our “Child Health” web page and click on “Child Safety”.
+- To learn about pet safety, visit our “Child Health” web page, click on “Child Safety” and scroll down to “Pet Safety”.

 Spend one-on-one time with a Public Health Nurse and get support as well as answers to your questions about feeding, sleeping, crying and other parenting inquiries.
-No appointment needed, open to families with children age zero to six.
+Open to families with children age zero to transition to school by appointment.

 For more information: